How the interplay of dormancy and selection affects the wave of advance of an advantageous gene: Introduction and main results

 has been obtained (for the case $c=c'=s=1$).
 However, it was left open in \cite{BHN19} whether this bound is actually sharp, and even whether non-trivial travelling wave solutions exist at all.

-In the present paper, our first aim is to extend this result by providing the existence of travelling wave solutions, the exact value of the critical wave-speed of the F-KPP equation with dormancy and the asymptotic speed (up to first order) of the right-most particle of the on/off branching Brownian motion.
+In the present paper, our first aim is to extend this result by providing the existence of travelling wave solutions, the exact value of the critical wave speed of the F-KPP equation with dormancy and the asymptotic speed (up to first order) of the rightmost particle of the on/off branching Brownian motion.
 In the case $c=c'=s=1$, we will see that the previous upper bound is {\em not} sharp, and that the correct value is given by

 Our second aim in this paper is to expand our modelling approach.
-Indeed, there is another natural way to incorporate seed-banks into an F-KPP based model, that was not considered in \cite{BHN19}, and for which we aim to obtain similar results while also investigating their quantitative differences.
+Indeed, there is another natural way to incorporate seed banks into an F-KPP based model, that was not considered in \cite{BHN19}, and for which we aim to obtain similar results while also investigating their quantitative differences.